When Offices Go to Sleep: Palma's Plan to Revive the Old Town

 Concrete opportunities — and how Palma could use them

 The city has not only recognized the problem but also announced rules: minimum standards for light, ventilation and fire protection as well as priority lists (social housing, subsidized rents).
-That's a start.
+That's a start, and it comes alongside other regulatory moves such as Palma pulls the emergency brake: Short-term rentals, party boats and hostels to disappear.
 The following measures could help in a more concrete way:

 1. Conversion support package: Tax relief, low-interest loans and grants for sound and fire protection would make many projects possible in the first place.